Freestyle skateboarding tricks: Street Plant

 A hand-plant trick in which the rider holds the board in one hand, does a one-handed handstand, puts the board under the feet, then comes down on top of the board.
-It is used as a fancy way to get onto one's board.
+It is used as a way to get onto one's board.
 This is like an Invert on Vert, but done on flatground.

 A difficult variation is the YoYo Plant, done without the feet touching the ground.
 It is usually done by rolling fakie with one hand planted on the ground as the other grabs the board.
 This is one of numerous variations developed by Joachim "YoYo" Schulz.

 The HoHo Plant involves a handstand with both hands on the ground and the board resting on the feet.
 The YoHo Plant begins with a YoYo Plant then places the free hand on the ground to take the HoHo stance.
 The trick is often seen performed by Terry Synnott.